-Many teams have been rumored to want to acquire the Napoli enforcer over the years, and this summer may finally be the time when he departs for another club.
+Many teams have been linked with the Napoli enforcer over the years, and this summer may finally be the time when he departs for another club.

 According to Fabrizio Romano of Calcio Mercato, Allan is set to leave the Naples-based club.
 According to the report, Napoli chairman Aurelio De Laurentiis is eyeing a deal to finally cash in on his transfer value.
 Thus, it would pave the way for some of the club’s youth midfielders to earn more playing time.

 However, PSG may not throw its hat into any such transfer negotiations.
 Romano concluded that the projected price is higher than the €20-25 million offered back in January, which is deemed to turn off Leonardo and PSG club officials.

 For Allan, it has been a campaign far from what is typically expected out of him.
 Multiple injuries have derailed his season coupled with just one start in Napoli’s last 12 league games.

 Suitors should still line up to inquire about a deal for Allan, but PSG will stand back for now.